 The difference between your monthly expenses and income will tell you how much money you have left for a monthly mortgage payment.
 But don’t apply for a mortgage at that exact rate – that will consume all of your extra money.
 It’s best to leave some wiggle room in your budget.

 Next, it’s time to locate the manufactured home that you want to buy.
-You’ll need to determine how large a home you want and how many add-ons you desire.
-The larger your home and the more upgrades you order – such as higher-end appliances, energy efficient windows and more powerful air-conditioning systems – the more you’ll pay.
+You’ll need to determine the size of the home you want and how many add-ons you desire.
+The larger your home and the more upgrades you order – such as higher-end appliances, energy-efficient windows and more powerful air-conditioning systems – the more you’ll pay.

 You’ll also need to research the location of your manufactured home.
 Do you want to live in a manufactured home community where you lease the land on which your home will sit?
-That might be less expensive, but your mortgage loan options will be limited.
+Keep in mind, while this might be less expensive, your mortgage loan options will be limited.
 You might spend more to purchase both land and a home, but this choice could leave you with the greatest number of financing options.

 4. Review Your Mortgage And Loan Options